 - audited lighting within the school to ensure it is compliant with the MOE code and not above or below 300Lux in classrooms

 - shifted load of usage to nighttime when power costs are cheaper

 - applied for funding to pursue ideas for energy reduction.

-The students have successfully applied to the following trusts and funds:
+The students successfully applied to trusts and funds.

-Several of the students have been so enthused by these projects that they now plan to pursue technology-based careers.
-One student plans to study in the field of renewable energy at the Southern institute of Technology.
+Several of the students were so enthused by these projects that they now plan to pursue technology-based careers.
+One student planned to study in the field of renewable energy at the Southern institute of Technology.
 Others have been inspired to pursue electrical engineering at Auckland University of Technology and other universities.

-The school recently won two places in the Energy Efficiency and Conservation Authority (EECA) Awards.
+The school won two places in the Energy Efficiency and Conservation Authority (EECA) Awards.